Lord Dismiss Us: Author

-The author, Michael Mussen Campbell (1924–1984) was the grandson of the 1st Lord Glenavy and brother of the 3rd Baron, the humorist Patrick Campbell.
+The author, Michael Mussen Campbell (1924–1984), was the grandson of the 1st Baron Glenavy and brother of the 3rd Baron, the humourist Patrick Campbell.
 He was a Dubliner who attended St Columba's College and Trinity College.
 Lord Dismiss Us was allegedly based on the suicide of a St Columba's schoolmaster.

 Briefly a barrister at the Irish Bar, Campbell worked in London for the Irish Times.
 His other novels included Peter Perry (1956), a "story of Dublin Theatrical Life", Oh Mary, This London (1959), a fantasy set in London, and Across the Water (1959).

 Michael Campbell succeeded his brother Patrick in 1980 to become the 4th and last Baron Glenavy.
-He died in 1984, having never married.
+He died in London on 10 June 1984, having never married.